How did you come up with the idea of Connecting Cultures? What inspired you?

 What kind of work outside of Connecting Cultures have you participated in?

-Why is it important for you to bridge the gap between the Arab and United States worlds?
+Why is it important for you to bridge the gap between the Arab and the United States?

 It’s important because it represents me, my family, my children, my world.
 Fear leads to misconceptions and misunderstandings.
 When we provide opportunities to meet, engage, and know one another, it leads to productive workplaces and, ultimately, to peace at home and in the world.